 Vital Dollar may receive compensation from companies, products, and services covered on our site.
 For more details, please read about how we make money.

 Today’s investors have many options when it comes to online brokerages and investing apps.
 With so many choices, it can be hard to know which one is right for you.
 In this Webull vs. Public.com comparison, we’ll look at two of the most popular trading platforms.

-With commission-free trades and no account minimums, both Webull and Public.com are appropriate choices for new investors looking to start investing with any amount of money.
+With commission-free trades and no account minimums, both Webull and Public.com are appropriate choices for new investors looking to start investing.
 However, they take different approaches and, as a result, are most ideal for different types of retail investors.

 Before we get into the detailed comparison, it’s important to point out that both Webull and Public.com offer signup bonuses for our readers.